rudolfps/zerda-exam-html-css/README.md

 ```
 #### Your answer: [2p]

+If we measure the space between the top left corner of the body element, and the top left corner of the yellow box, the distance is ~ 56.56 pixles.
+The body element has 0 px margins and paddings, so it starts right at the corner.
+The blue box contains the yellow one, both of them has 20 px margins on the top and left side.
+So the distance is the diagonal of the square , which has the side length, 2 x 20px.

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.